innovationgarage/DrowningWarning-analytics/README.md

 ## Classification

 * Features: box measurements (ax, ay, az, gx, gy, gz)
-* Labels: engine state (ON/OFF)
+* Labels: engine state (ON/OFF) or batteryvoltage (passed as a sys arg to classify.py)

-The current script is tested on Google colabs only, and needs to bemoded for local use